-- 2. Explanation of Disagreement: There is no disagreement with the audit finding. - 3.
-Official Responsible for Ensuring Corrective Action: John Landgaard, Superintendent - 4.
-Planned Completion Date for the Corrective Action: June 30, 2017 - 5.
+- 1. Actions Planned in Response to the Finding: The District financial manager reclassified these expenditures to the general fund fees for services. - 2.
+Explanation of Disagreement: There is no disagreement with the audit finding. - 3.
+Official Responsible for Ensuring Corrective Action: John Landgaard, Superintendent. - 4.
+Planned Completion Date for the Corrective Action: June 30, 2018 - 5.
 Plan to Monitor Completion of Corrective Action: John Landgaard, Superintendent, will monitor the financial department duties with the School Board and Management.